-One of the biggest set backs of living in clutter is that it can all seem too overwhelming.
+One of the biggest setbacks of living in clutter is that it can all seem too overwhelming.
 Most people don’t even know where to start when it comes to decluttering their home and creating a more minimalist space.
 Instead of just sitting on your living room floor, staring at clutter and crying, why not try some practical tips?
 I have 10 simple decluttering moves you can do today that take 10 minutes or less.
 You can do one a day, space them out, or get the whole family on board for one big cleaning session.
 You choose.
 But these are ideas you don’t want to miss.

 Creating a minimalist home is truly a dream come true for me and my family.
 We love being surrounded only by things that bring us joy.
-But, don’t be fooled, the stress-free life with less, didn’t happen overnight.
+But, don’t be fooled, the stress-free life with less didn’t happen overnight.

-Many posts will tell you that you can create a minimalist, clutter free home in a weekend.
+Many posts will tell you that you can create a minimalist, clutter-free home in a weekend.
 While this is an appealing idea, creating a quality, peaceful space isn’t quite that simple.

 My biggest suggestion, especially if you have a lot of clutter to work through, is to take it one room at a time.
 Trying to run through an entire house in a few short days will probably leave you with a big mess and a defeated attitude.
-In this post I’m going to walk you through how to start minimalist living by declutter your home one room at a time.
+In this post, I’m going to walk you through how to start minimalist living by decluttering your home one room at a time.

 The attachment to our things is real.
 Sometimes we hold on to stuff because of a memory or a person that we have attached to it.
 Sometimes there is that nagging feeling that tells us, “You might need that someday!”
 However, stuff isn’t all minimalism is about.
 It’s about priorities and choosing what you want to have in your life.

 Whatever the reason, it’s natural to want to keep your stuff around.
 But what happens when you want to keep your stuff but live a simpler, more minimalist lifestyle?
 Well, let me tell you it’s totally possible.
 In fact, it might be the best way to start!